BACCH Stereo Purifier

 BACCH-SP dio photo

-You may be familiar with systems that widen the soundstage and so on, but BACCH is a first-of-its-kind breakthrough, and this is not hype.
+You may be familiar with processors that widen the soundstage and so on, but BACCH is a first-of-its-kind breakthrough, and this is not hype.
 Reviewers and experts in home and professional audio agree and sing its praises.
 For some of the reviews, please see this page on the Theoretica Applied Physics web site.

 Here's a quick discussion of the issues with standard stereo playback, and how BACCH solves them.
 These issues are not widely known, so you might be in for a surprise or two.